Skip to contents

 About this tutorial

-This tutorial describes how to use the aforoR package to process images, extract otolith contours, and calculate shape descriptors including Elliptic Fourier Descriptors (EFDs), Wavelets, and Shape Indices.
+This tutorial describes how to use the aforoR package to process images, extract otolith contours, and calculate shape descriptors including Elliptic Fourier Descriptors (EFDs), Wavelets, and morphometrics variables.

-The package works by processing all .jpg images within a specified folder.
+The package works by processing all supported image files (.jpg, .jpeg, .png, .tif, .tiff) within a specified folder.
 While we use sample images for this tutorial, full datasets of Aphanopus carbo and A. intermedius (as used in other vignettes) can be downloaded from Zenodo:

 [!NOTE] Zenodo Dataset: Aphanopus Otolith Images